Configuration

 The configuration file for TrueConf Calendar Connector is located at:

-Please note that for TrueConf Calendar Connector to work with multiple Exchange servers, they must be clustered.
+Please note that TrueConf Calendar Connector can work with multiple Exchange servers, only if they are united into a single cluster.
 You can learn more about clustering in the official Microsoft documentation (opens new window).

 # Configuration of database and network port